ChurdakNeco/My-editor-/README.md

-# My editor — copy VIM for Rust
+# My editor — copy of VIM for Rust

 It's a super fust editor based on ANSI escape sequences for learning